All Products

 • Version ID: the ID of the object version.
 After you upload an object to a versioned bucket, OSS generates a version ID for the object.

 • Object metadata: the metadata of the object.
-Object metadata is a set of key-value pairs that define the attributes of the object, such as the time when the object is last modified and the object size.
+Object metadata is a set of key-value pairs that define the attributes of the object, such as the time when the object was last modified and the object size.
 You can add custom information to object metadata.

 Related operations